 If you’re living with diabetes, you likely know just how important it is to switch up your diet by swapping processed foods, refined grains, and sugary snacks for healthier, more nutrient-dense alternatives.

 You may also want to consider replacing the fats you use in your cooking.

 While you may have heard that coconut oil is a good substitute for other types of fat, you might be wondering how it can impact blood sugar control and diabetes.

 This article will take a closer look at what you need to know about coconut oil and diabetes.

-Coconut oil, also known as copra oil, is derived from the meat of mature coconuts.
-The oil is rich in antioxidants and energy-boosting triglycerides, and low in cholesterol.
+Coconut oil, also known as copra oil, is made from the meat of mature coconuts.
+The oil is rich in antioxidants and energy-boosting triglycerides, plus low in cholesterol.

 Coconut oil also has many cosmetic uses, such as:

 - a leave-in conditioner for your hair

 - an ingredient in homemade soap scrubs and lotions